 You know what really complements the ginormous pads you’ve had to wear since giving birth?
 Leaky boobs.
 (Bet you’ve never felt this good about yourself.)
 Keep some disposable or washable breast pads in your breastfeeding station so you can pop ‘em in your bra right after a feeding.
 This not only protects your favorite oversized t-shirt, but it greatly reduces your chances of having an awkward conversation with the UPS guy.
 The ones pictured are from Kindred Bravely.
 They have a great shape (no ‘drink coaster in the bra’ look) and they are super absorbent.
 (They make amazing nursing bras too – if you shop there, use the code pregnantchicken20 to get 20% off your first purchase.)

 From spit-up to milk dribbles, there’s always something that needs to be wiped when you’re hanging out with your baby.
 Honestly, you’re better off just keeping a burp cloth draped over your shoulder at all times.
 The ones we’ve used are from Copper Pearl.

 Dry, cracked, sore nipples are no joke.
 When you’re getting the hang of breastfeeding, all of these things can occur at once (as if your body hasn’t been through enough…you need to be dealing with this freakin’ trifecta?!).
-Nipple cream will be your best friend.
+Earth Mama nipple butter will be your best friend.
 Smear it on all day if you’d like.
 It can double as your lip balm and a face balm for your baby too. #bonus!